‘Twisted’ layers of 2D materials produce photonic topological transition at ‘magic’ rotation angles.

 “To unveil this phenomenon, we used thin layers of molybdenum trioxide.
-By stacking two of such layers on top of each other and controlling their relative rotation, we have observed dramatic control of the light guiding properties.
+By stacking two such layers on top of each other and controlling their relative rotation, we have observed dramatic control of the light-guiding properties.
 At the photonic magic angle, light does not diffract, and it propagates very confined along straight lines.
 This is an ideal feature for nanoscience and photonic technologies.”

 “Our study shows that twistronics for photons can open truly exciting opportunities for light-based technologies, and we are excited to continue exploring these opportunities,” said National University of Singapore graduate student Guangwei Hu, who led the theoretical component.

 “Following our previous discovery published in Nature in 2018, we found that biaxial van der Waals semiconductors like α-MoO3 and V2O5 represent an emerging family of material supporting exotic polaritonic behaviors,” said A/Prof Qiaoliang Bao, “These natural-born hyperbolic materials offer an unprecedented platform for controlling the flow of energy at the nanoscale.”

 Development of Twistronics and Magic Angles in Graphene

 Novel electronic properties in ‘misaligned’ graphene sheets was first predicted by National University of Singapore Professor (and FLEET Partner Investigator) Antonio Castro Neto in 2007, and the ‘magic angle’ of 1.1 degrees was theorized by FLEET PI (University of Texas in Austin) in 2011.